nicocardiel/boundfit/docs/using_the_program.rst

       (0) EXIT
       Option..................................[0] ?

-After the computation of the initial fit, **BoundFit** offers the user several possibilities to improve that fit, as shown in the previous menu.
+After the computation of the initial fit, **boundfit** offers the user several possibilities to improve that fit, as shown in the previous menu.
 One can refine either the X or Y coordinate (or both) of a single knot, add or delete a knot, merge "touching" knots (knots that have collided after refining their location), or refine the position of all the knots (one at a time).

 After the initial guess fit, the most suitable option is to refine all the knots.
 To do that one has to indicate the number of refinement processes :math:`N_{refine}`.
 Note that a refinement process is defined as the action of improving the location of all the knots, by choosing randomly a single knot, refining its coordinates, and repeating the process until finishing with all the knots.

 ::